You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 3. Poor Backup Verification Processes

-Backups are critical for disaster recovery, but incomplete or inconsistent backup procedures can put an enterprise at risk.
 If backups are not regularly verified or tested, data loss during system failures or cyber incidents becomes a real threat.
-This also increases recovery time and the potential impact of downtime, affecting business continuity.
+This increases recovery time and the potential impact of downtime, affecting business continuity.

 4. Fragmented System Monitoring

 Monitoring multiple IT systems independently can leave gaps in supervision.
-Security or operational anomalies in one system may go unnoticed if monitoring is siloed.
-Fragmented monitoring also makes it challenging to correlate events, detect risks early, and respond proactively.
+Security anomalies in one system may go unnoticed if monitoring is siloed, making it hard to detect risks early and respond proactively.

 5. Inefficient Incident Response

 A lack of clearly defined incident response procedures can delay detection and remediation of security events.
-Without standardized workflows, IT teams may struggle to respond quickly, increasing downtime, operational losses, and the chance of non-compliance.
+Without standardized workflows, IT teams may struggle to respond quickly, increasing downtime and the chance of non-compliance.

-Applications used outside IT’s purview (commonly referred to as Shadow IT) pose hidden risks.
+Applications used outside IT's purview (commonly referred to as Shadow IT) pose hidden risks.
 Unapproved software may introduce security vulnerabilities, create license compliance issues, or lead to data leakage.
-Without proper visibility, IT cannot enforce governance effectively or include these tools in access reviews and audits.
+Without proper visibility, IT cannot include these tools in ITGC audit checklist reviews and access audits.

-Incomplete logs, missing approvals, or poorly organized system records can make audits difficult and stressful.
-Demonstrating compliance with regulations like SOX, GDPR, or ISO standards becomes challenging, raising the risk of penalties and reputational damage.
+Incomplete logs, missing approvals, or poorly organized system records make audits difficult and stressful.
+Demonstrating compliance with SOX, GDPR, or ISO standards becomes challenging, raising the risk of penalties and reputational damage.

 Stéphane Nappo, Global CISO, Groupe SEB, Says: